New hospital admissions daily from children falling from buildings

 Children’s heads are proportionally bigger than adults’, which changes their centre of gravity, making them head heavy.
 Consequently, if they lean out of a window, the disproportional weight of their head can lead to them toppling out and landing head first below.

-Try and view your home from your child’s perspective and look for potential risks, hazards and opportunities from their level.
+An useful tip is to try and view your home from your child’s perspective and look for potential risks, hazards and opportunities from their level.

 - Keep furniture, plant pots and anything a child can climb onto, well away from balconies and windows